• Contact Us

 3 Pieces of Admissions Advice from the USC Law Fair

-The University of Southern California's annual Law Fair was held last Monday, November 7th, and I was fortunate enough to be in attendance.
-Over the course of the day I was able to speak to dozens of prospective law students about their LSAT plans, a number of other test prep companies about their various offerings, and, most central to this blog, an incredibly gracious admissions officer from UC Hastings College of Law.*Our conversation was … [Read more...]
+The University of Southern California's annual Law Fair was held in November, and I was fortunate enough to be in attendance.
+Over the course of the day, I spoke to dozens of prospective law students about their LSAT plans, several other test prep companies about their various offerings, and, most central to this blog, an incredibly gracious admissions officer from UC Hastings College of Law.*Our conversation was largely free-wheeling and … [Read more...]

 Posted by Jon Denning / Law School Admissions / GPA, Law School Admissions, LSAT Score, Personal Statement Leave a Comment